forkmeplease/openproject/docs/mobile-app-guide/core-features/home-dashboard/README.md

 ## Customizing the Dashboard

-While the mobile dashboard is designed for simplicity, the **order and visibility of widgets** can be customized by using the edit widgets button on the top navigation bar, you are allowed to:
+While the mobile dashboard is designed for simplicity, the **order and visibility of widgets** can be customized by using the **edit widgets button** on the right side of the top navigation bar.
+Clicking the icon allows you to:

 *   Activate and deactivate widgets
 *   Reorder widgets